The Emissions Reduction Assurance Committee (ERAC) is an independent statutory committee established under the

-ERAC assess the compliance of methodology determinations (methods) against the Offsets Integrity Standards to ensure the continued integrity of the
+ERAC assess the compliance of methodology determinations (methods) against the Offsets Integrity Standards set out in the Act to ensure the continued integrity of the Emissions Reduction Fund.

 Advice provided to the Minister by the ERAC is published on the

-Department of Industry, Science, Energy and Resources' website and the Clean Energy Regulator’s
+Department of Climate Change, Energy, the Environment and Water website and the Clean Energy Regulator’s

 method consultation page.